 It would be great to be able to see an actual preview of a page before clicking upon it, but it would also probably be pretty computationally expensive to provide timely previews of pages for a large number of web sites.

 While I was reading this patent filing, I thought of how I tend to search and look at search results pages.
-I will often right click on the links to pages listed in search results that look interesting, and open those pages in new tabs, and then look through the pages I opened.
-I’m not sure how many others do the same thing, but I couldn’t call what I do “pogosticking.”
+I will often right-click on the links to pages listed in search results that look interesting, and open those pages in new tabs, and then look through the pages I opened.
+I’m not sure how many others do the same thing, but I couldn’t call what I do search pogosticking.

 One takeaway from this patent filing that I see is that it can be helpful if the page title and the meta description created for a page are good descriptions of the content that searchers will see when they click through a search result listing to the page.

-Page titles and meta descriptions should engage people who see them, and persuade them to vist a page, but they should also help people feel confident about what they will discover when they visit the page itself.
+Page titles and meta descriptions should engage people who see them and persuade them to visit a page, but they should also help people feel confident about what they will discover when they visit the page itself.
 Absent actual previews of pages, search pogosticking will likely continue to happen.

-If tracking information about searchers’ pogosticking activity can help a search engine provide more relevant search results, then it just might be a process used by a search engine.
+If tracking information about search pogosticking activity can help a search engine provide more relevant search results, then it just might be a process used by a search engine.